Lands of Lore: Guardians of Destiny: Plot

 The plot follows Luther, son of Scotia, who is imprisoned by the soldiers of Gladstone and accused for being a member of the Dark Army.
 Luther is cursed to be morphed into either a monster or a lizard, thanks to which he manages to escape.
-While the Draracle guides him, Dawn and Bacatta (from the previous game) initially chase, and later aid him.
+While the Draracle guides him, Dawn and Baccata (from the previous game) initially chase, and later aid him.
 Luther must go on his quest while avoiding his many pursuers.

 The player controls Luther on his quest to solve the curse.
-Randomly he will change forms, gaining the respective advantages (higher strength with the beast, or increased magical ability with the lizard), and the opportunity to enter small spaces and discover secret areas).
+Randomly he will change forms, gaining the respective advantages (higher strength with the beast, or increased magical ability and the opportunity to enter small spaces and discover secret areas with the lizard).
 The power to change forms willingly is eventually bestowed upon the player in the game.

 There are a myriad of locations to explore.
 They include, but are not limited to, the Draracle's Caves, the Draracle's Museum, the Huline Jungle, the Savage Jungle, The Dracoid Cemetery and Ruins, the Claw Mountains, the Huline Temple, the Ruloi Citadel, and the wondrous City of the Ancients.

 The player can choose between two branches, good or evil, which then evolve into seven possible endings.
-Endings include when Luther loses the final battle with Be'lial and the land is overrun with nasties, when "good" Luther triumphs and the Draracle discovers Luther in bed with Dawn, and when "bad" Luther triumphs, shown from behind raining destruction on the land as a powerful god.
-Other endings include not being quick enough to escape from the Armory in Belials Laboratory, which shows Belial smiting the Huline Village with an energy blast, being killed by the Draracle when Luther kills Belial on the Evil ending branch, and being seduced and killed by Dawn before the fight with Belial if the player acted badly towards her during the game.
+Endings include when Luther loses the final battle with Belial and the land is overrun with nasties, when "good" Luther triumphs and the Draracle discovers Luther in bed with Dawn, and when "bad" Luther triumphs, shown from behind raining destruction on the land as a powerful god.
+Other endings include not being quick enough to escape from the Armory in Belial's Laboratory, which shows Belial smiting the Huline Village with an energy blast, being killed by the Draracle when Luther kills Belial on the Evil ending branch, and being seduced and killed by Dawn before the fight with Belial if the player acted badly towards her during the game.
 Going to the entrance of the starting cave a second time, at the beginning of the cave results in being killed by the soldiers stationed there, a different cinematic can play, depending on the form Luther is current in at the time of his death.